-To protect bondholders from issuer insolvency or deterioration in credit quality, the structure includes several events of default, as listed below:
+To protect bondholders from issuer insolvency or deterioration in credit quality, the structure includes several events of default (subject to applicable cure periods), as listed below:

 - Failure to pay interest or redemption price when due and continues for five business days. - Failure to pay principal of any tranche of a bond on the final maturity date of such tranche. - Failure to perform a covenant. - A breach of representations or warranties. - Certain events of bankruptcy, insolvency, receivership or liquidation of the issuer. - An action in violation of the financing order or the state pledge.